unibo-spe/spe-slides/content/02-kotlin/_index.md

 ## Function type literals

-Just as Scala, Kotlin supports function type literals
+Just as in Scala, Kotlin supports function type literals
 <br/>
 No need for verbose interfaces such as `Function<T, R>`, `BiConsumer<T, R>`, etc.